 So how does a company make it as easy as possible for managers to spot employee accomplishments and milestones?

-Start With Crystal-Clear Goals: Employee goals setting should not be taken lightly and it should by no means by left solely to the employee or the manager.
+Start With Crystal-Clear Goals: Employee goals setting should not be taken lightly and it should by no means be left solely to the employee or the manager.
 Goal setting is a strategic process that takes place at the beginning of the review cycle where managers and employees look at past performance and future aspirations and set out a set of specific, measurable, agreed-upon, realistic, and timely (SMART) goals that are to be achieved.
 An effective goals setting process should result in employees being 100% aware of what they are expected to achieve and what they are being evaluated on.
-It is during this goal setting process where managers and employees can also determine what milestones should exist and what signals reaching them.
-This sounds a lot simpler than it can be but luckily, performance management software like emPerform, makes it easy for managers and employees to set goals, monitor progress in real time, and event set reminders and notifications for goal status changes – ensuring performance milestones are never missed.
+It is during this goal-setting process where managers and employees can also determine what milestones should exist and what signals reaching them.
+This sounds a lot simpler than it can be but luckily, performance management software like emPerform makes it easy for managers and employees to set goals, monitor progress in real-time, and even set reminders and notifications for goal status changes – ensuring performance milestones are never missed.

 By the time the year ends, both managers and employees can review the data to determine how far employees have come, and measure that progress across standards covering a wide range of metrics.